 The University of East London is a higher education corporation as defined under the Education Reform Act 1988.
 The powers of higher education corporations are defined by that act and include the power to provide higher and further education and to carry out research.
 The University of East London is an exempt charity under the terms of the Charities Act 2011.

-Anulika is passionate about Finance and Economic Development and the need to promote equity and social justice in the world's poorest countries.
-She runs a not-for-profit initiative—The Sequoia Platform—which focuses on education and empowering marginalised youth through skills development, mentoring, and work placements with the support of strong regional and international partnerships.
+Anulika is passionate about finance and economic justice through development as well as the need to promote equity and social justice in the world's most fragile countries.
+In 2006, Anulika set up The Sequoia Platform, a not-for-profit initiative which focuses on education and empowering vulnerable youth through skills development, mentoring, and work placements with the support of strong regional and international partnerships.

-Anulika has an MEng in Medical Engineering from Queen Mary University of London and an MSc. in Law and Finance from the University of Oxford.
+Anulika has a BEng and MEng in medical engineering from Queen Mary University of London and an MSc in law and finance from the University of Oxford.

 John Garwood qualified as a solicitor in 1982.
 Since 1985 he has had extensive corporate governance and legal experience with APV plc, Cadbury Schweppes plc, Smith New Court plc and Caspian Securities Limited and has sat in Audit and other Board committees for over 25 years.
 Since 1999 he has been Group Company Secretary of Canary Wharf Group plc experiencing full London Stock Exchange Listing, AIM listing and two takeovers.
 He became a Managing Director of Canary Wharf Group plc in 2015 and is responsible for the Internal Control/Audit, Insurance, Pensions, Corporate Legal and Corporate PR functions.